-Your physiotherapist is highly-skilled diagnosing and treating traumatic and biomechanical related groin injuries.
+Your physiotherapist is highly skilled in diagnosing and treating traumatic and biomechanical related groin injuries.
 If you are suffering groin pain, we highly recommend that you seek the professional help of a sports physiotherapist or experienced practitioner skilled in the assessment and management of groin pain.
 Groin strain and pain can be very tricky!

 With accurate assessment and early treatment, most groin strains respond exceptionally quickly to physiotherapy allowing you to resume pain-free and healthy activities of daily living immediately.

-For a thorough assessment and the quickest relief from your groin stain, please contact your physiotherapist.
+For a thorough assessment and the quickest relief from your groin stain, don’t hesitate to get in touch with your physiotherapist.

 Common Causes of Hip & Groin Pain